 While senior management has primary responsibility for managing risk, the Board as a whole has responsibility for risk oversight.
 One of the key functions of our Board is informed oversight of our risk management process.
 Relevant Board committees review specific risk areas, as discussed below, and report on their deliberations to the Board.
 The full Board oversees risk in several ways.
-Through periodic management updates on the financial and operating results of Aquestive, including its annual operating plans and strategic planning, the Board provides input to management on ordinary course, business and commercial operating risks.
+Through periodic management updates on the financial and operating results of Aquestive, including its annual operating plans and strategic planning, the Board provides input to management on ordinary course business and commercial operating risks.
 In addition, management reports to the Board and each committee periodically on specific material risks as they arise or as requested by individual Board members.

 The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through standing committees of our Board that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure and our Audit Committee has the responsibility to consider and discuss major financial risk exposures and the steps management has taken to monitor and control these exposures.
-Our Nominating and Corporate Governance Committee oversees the effectiveness of our corporate governance practices, including overseeing these practices in seeking to prevent illegal or improper conduct, and generally monitors compliance with applicable law and compliance with our Code of Business Conduct and Ethics.
-Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
+Our Nominating and Corporate Governance Committee oversees the effectiveness of our corporate governance practices, including overseeing these practices in seeking to prevent improper conduct, and generally monitors compliance with our Code of Business Conduct and Ethics, and provides oversight of management's responsibility for environmental, social and governance (ESG) matters.
+Our Compensation Committee is responsible for assessing and monitoring whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.